rgeshay/GeshayPortfolio/assignments3_4.md

   </p>
 <br>
   <br>
-I was ultimately disappointed with this design.
+Despite this being the very first rough draft, I was ultimately disappointed with this design.
 My initial hangups in the sketching stage couldn't be eliminated - using color efficiently, having the points individually labeled, etc. I couldn't stop the labels from overlapping and having the data points clustered at the top of the graphic felt more awkward than dramatic.
 In order to keep the axis labels readable and therefor ehorizontal, I had an awkwadly long Y-axis title as well.
 At this point, I decided to scrap the scatterlot altogether and try a new visualization type before getting more peer feedback.
 <br>
 </p>